Leasky02/Unity-Assets/Assets/My Packages/Galactic Packs/Galactic Astronauts - 3D/README.txt

-Thank you for downloading the 'Galactic Pack - 3D' asset package.
+Thank you for downloading the 'Galactic Astronauts - 3D' asset package.
 If you have any questions or issues, don't hesitate to get in touch.
 If you could be so kind as to leave a review of this package, that would be fantastic as it really helps me out.